Sunday, 19 January 2025

 Topics

-The prime ministers of Italy and the Czech Republic will also use Thursday’s meeting to urge von der Leyen to drop fines on automakers that miss CO2 targets, EU diplomats said, speaking on condition of anonymity.
+The prime ministers of Italy and the Czech Republic were also planning on Thursday to urge von der Leyen to drop fines on automakers that miss CO2 targets, EU diplomats said, speaking on condition of anonymity.

 European carmakers could face some 15 billion euros ($15.62 billion) in penalties for missing the targets, according to industry estimates, with the region’s biggest automaker Volkswagen the most affected.